-The bulletins include infographics, charts and associated commentary to communicate the findings to the end user.
-In addition, all data is provided in both Excel and OpenDocument spreadsheets.
+The bulletin includes infographics, charts and associated commentary to communicate the findings to the end user.
+In addition, all data are provided in both Excel and OpenDocument spreadsheets.
 Explanatory notes within the tables and a technical annex have been included to provide the end user with additional information on the methodology and definitions used in the presentation of statistics.